 All 2,4-D products currently registered for use in Australia have been through a robust chemical risk assessment process.
 The APVMA began a review of 2,4-D in 2003 due to concerns about its potential human toxicity (including carcinogenicity), occupational risks to people, risks to the environment and dietary risks due to residues in food.
 The review has examined all new and previously assessed scientific information.
-The final decision on the review of 2,4-D is expected by April 2018.
 Information about the review can be found on APVMA’s website.

 Part 1 of the 2,4-D review involving high volatile ester (HVE) forms of 2,4-D has already been completed.
 Priority was given to the assessment of HVEs due to numerous reports of off-site plant deaths caused by 2,4-D HVE vapour movement.
 Regulatory action was taken cancelling most products containing 2,4-D HVEs.